openwrt/packages/net/unbound/files/README.md

     3 - Plus DHCP-PD range passed down interfaces (not implemented)

   option recursion 'passive'
-    Unbound has numerous options for how it recurses.
-This UCI combines them into "passive," "aggressive," or Unbound's own "default."
-    Passive is easy on resources, but slower until cache fills.
+    Unbound has many options for recrusion but UCI is bundled for simplicity. passive - slower until cache fills but kind on CPU load default - Unbound built-in defaults
+    aggressive - uses prefetching to handle more requests quickly

   option resource 'small'
-    Unbound has numerous options for resources.
-This UCI gives "tiny," "small," "medium," and "large."
-Medium is most like the compiled defaults with a bit of balancing.
-Tiny is close to the published memory restricted configuration.
-Small 1/2 medium, and large 2x.
+    Unbound has many options for resources but UCI is bundled for simplicity. tiny - similar to published memory restricted configuration small - about half of medium
+    medium - similar to default, but fixed for consistency default - Unbound built-in defaults
+    large - about double of medium

   option root_age '9'
     Days. >90 Disables.
 Age limit for Unbound root data like root